 Heirloom Tomato Recipe—Fresh Soup

 I love making my soup from container-grown tomatoes.
-These are highly nutritious, and if you like, you can freeze it to enjoy it a year long.
-It’s straightforward to make and takes less than half-an-hour to prepare.
+These are highly nutritious, and if you like, you can freeze it to enjoy an year long.
+It’s straightforward to make and takes less than half an hour to prepare.

 Here are the ingredients you need to make an Heirloom Tomato Soup:

 - Four cup chopped tomatoes